Mid-Am Racing Series: Gruenberg ownership era

-Go Racing Promotions era
+Go Racing Promotions ownership era

 The series was sold by Gruenberg to former La Crosse Fairgrounds Speedway flagman Greg Oliver in early February 2017.
 Oliver ran both the Great Northern Sportsmen Series and Midwest Dash Series.
 All three series became a part of the GO Racing Promotions organization.

-Scrogham era
+Scrogham/Hryn ownership era

-The Mid-American Stock Car Series was sold by Oliver to former Mid-Am competitor Tim Scrogham in early November 2020 and rebranded the Mid-Am Racing Series.
+In early October 2020, the series was purchased by former competitor Tim Scrogham from longtime owner Greg Oliver and rebranded as The Mid-Am Racing Series.
+In 2025, Scrogham added fellow former competitor Cheryl Hryn as a co-owner.

+Following the change in ownership, the series was rebranded as the Mid-Am Racing Series and entered a new era focused on growth and innovation.
+Scrogham and Hryn have worked to modernize operations—implementing updated procedures, enhancing digital infrastructure, and streamlining race-day logistics—while remaining committed to honoring the rich history and grassroots spirit of the series.